 - Applicant must provide picture I. D. and proof of residence in Carroll County;

 - Applicant must be fingerprinted and submit to a criminal and mental health records check;

 - Applicant must not have any legal disqualification to receipt of the license.

 - A fee of $80.25, payable to Carroll County Probate Court.
 This fee covers the application charge of $30.00, the charge of $5.00 for fingerprinting and local records check at the Carroll County Sheriff’s Office, $44.25 for the Georgia Bureau of Investigation and Federal Bureau of Investigation for a complete criminal records history, and $1.00 for mailing fee.
 Personal checks, cash, certified checks or money orders are accepted.

 - A renewal application must be completed every five (5) years for a fee of $35.00.
-If after the expiration date, it will be treated like a new application and require fingerprinting.
+If there has been more than 30 days lapsed after the expiration date, it will treated as a new application that requires fingerprints.

 - Upon issuance of the license, the applicant will be mailed the license by the Probate Court.

 - A lost or stolen license may be replaced upon payment of a fee of $6.00.
 The prior license will be reported to the Carroll County Sheriff's Office.

 - Note: There is no refund of any part of the application and other fees once the application is filed and the process has begun.
 [Important: Please see the General Rule for Obtaining a Firearms License in Georgia concerning ineligibility of certain persons.]